RoboArena/RoboGame/README.md

 ![](images/mining_Jonathan.png)

-- Jonathan adapted the Font on screen so that it adapts to the screen size
+- adapted the Font on screen so that it adapts to the screen size

 # Matthias

+- fixed all collision issues
+- tried to add multiplayer

 # Amina